ConnorG1067/COMP3005-A4P1/README.md

 ### Compile and Run Application
 1. Download all dependencies
-2. Configure the database
+2. Configure the database with the steps above
-3. Run the CRUD.py file
+3. Run the CRUD.py file using the command `python3 CRUD.py`

 ### Brief Explanation

+`def main()`
-1. Main() - Handles all the user inputs and the operations for preforming certain tasks
+Handles all the user inputs and the operations for preforming certain tasks `getAllStudents(connection)`
-2. getAllStudents(connection) - Returns a list of tuples of each student
-3. addStudent(first_name, last_name, email, enrollment_date, connection) - adds a student to the table with the corresponding values
-4. updateStudentEmail(student_id, new_email, connection) - updates a students email with the corresponding values
-5. deleteStudent(student_id, connection) - delete the student at the student id
+Returns a list of tuples of each student `addStudent(first_name, last_name, email, enrollment_date, connection)` adds a student to the table with the corresponding values `updateStudentEmail(student_id, new_email, connection)` updates a students email with the corresponding values `deleteStudent(student_id, connection)` delete the student at the student id